SW6-Low-Resource-Language/dataset-generation/README.md

 ## Process
 The process of generating the dataset consists of:
 - Translating the orginial English question to the language of our choice
-- Extending the answerEntity label with the label in our target language
+- Extending the answer label with the label in our target language